 18+ The golden sand squeaks in soft protest as Megan presses her body into the beach towel.
-A gentle breeze carries the taste of the sea and cools the sweat tingling her sun-toasted skin.
+A gentle breeze carries the taste of the sea and cools the sweat tingling her sun-baked skin.
 Distant gulls crawk and nearby waves roll onto the shore in a relaxing rhythm.
 Megan licks her lips and sighs.
 And then the phone rings.

 Megan clenches her teeth.
 It’s Edward’s phone — she waits for her husband to respond to the rude interruption.
 The phone drones on.

 "Answer it, Edward!" she explodes, opening her eyes and turning towards him.

 The beach vanishes, the phone keeps ringing.
 Megan groans, switches on her bedside lamp and reaches across Edward's vacant side of the bed for the phone.

-"Hello, who's calling, please?" she asks, wiping the sleep from her eyes and squinting at the alarm clock on the bedside table.
+"Hello, who's calling, please?" she asks, rubbing the sleep from her eyes and squinting at the alarm clock on the bedside table.
 2 AM.

 "Is that you, Meg?" asks a young woman with a familiar faux American accent.
 Megan's face flushes hot — she is suddenly wide awake.